sondr3/minitest/README.md

 You can use any assertion library you want, like [Chai][chai] for a TDD/BDD like assertions and [Sinon.JS][sinon] to spy and mock functionality.
 The only requirement is that the assertions throw when they fail.

+If you come from a frameworks like [Jest][jest] you may be surprised to learn that there is no built-in support for nesting tests, or anything like `beforeAll` or `beforeEach` in `minitest`.
+I can highly recommend [this][nesting] article from Kent C. Dodds about nesting and test hooks.
+After having used Deno and Rust which do not have such functionality, I don't miss it.
+I recommend you give it a try!

 ### Async functions